Triknives/VolunteerTracker/README.md

 _This is an application that will utilize Sinatra and pSql (with Ruby) to create a database to better support the tracking of volunteers, assigned to volunteer projects.
 Each volunteer will be able to assigned to one volunteer project at a time, but each project will be assigned many volunteers.
 This application will manage a one-to-many relationship between a project and assigned volunteers._

+## Expected Behaviors and Functionality

+* _As a non-profit employee, User will be able to view, add, update and delete projects_
+* _As a non-profit employee, User will be able to view and add volunteers._
+* _As a non-profit employee, User will be able to add volunteers to a project._

 ## Setup/Installation Requirements

 * _Clone or download Git files provided._